Skip to main content

 Since then, the active zone has shifted to the west.
 Separate fissures have opened up; those occurring from December 2023 to the present are collectively referred to as the Sundhnúkagígar Crater Row Series.

 This phase of the eruption forced the evacuation of the town of Grindavík and has at times led to temporary closures of the iconic Blue Lagoon.
-Currently, the area is off-limits to the general public though the Blue Lagoon has reopened.
+Grindavík has recently reopened to the general public, and the Blue Lagoon awaits visitors as well.

 The Fagradalsfjall Eruption in March, 2021